larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 We've moved the furniture around it, and in this picture and it it looks like the three 40s on the other side.
 OK and OK.
-Here's the MF arm.
+Here's the AMF arm.
 Again you can see here that it it.
 It had cylindrical coordinates.
 It it had a a rotate.